Tales of Hansik Ep5: Juk

-The Korean table has been made up of bap and side dishes for thousands of years.
-On Arirang TV's "Tales of Hansik," we introduce thirteen stories of hansik, which has become a symbol of healthful, slow food.
+Korean tables have been set with rice and side dishes for thousands of years.
+On Arirang TV's "Tales of Hansik," we introduce the secrets of Korean cuisine, now attracting global attention as healthy slow food.

 Asia, Oceania, Europe, Africa, Americas, Korea